Iraneus/betamedneed/about.md

 Imagine a world where more providers can readily have access to the medicines and medical supplies they need to deliver care especially in more local communities.

-At Medneed, we are building a simple way for providers to discover and acquire better medicines for better health outcomes.
+At Medneed, we are building a simple human-centered and tech-enabled system for providers to discover and acquire better medicines for better health outcomes.

 ![Support patient](/images/illustrations/doc-pharm.png)